kkemple/react-native-sideswipe/README.md

   // active index of the carousel index?: number,

-  // width of each child
+  // This is the total width of everything that should be centered when in view
-  itemWidth?: number,
+  // tip: be sure to include any margin added to the left and right of the item itemWidth?: number,

   // function called when the end of the carousel is reached